-6.4 Distress Beacons
+6.4 Beacon Population

-It is essential to regularly update beacon population figures (maritime, aeronautical, land-mobile and test), as well as national forecasts of beacon populations over a 5 year period, in order to assess in due time any future adjustments which might be required in the ground segment capacity.
+It is essential to regularly update beacon population figures (maritime, aeronautical, landmobile and test) in order to assess in due time any future adjustments which might be required in the ground segment capacity.
 The beacon population should be assessed in accordance with the Cospas-Sarsat definitions for EPIRBs, ELTs and PLBs.
 For similar reasons, changes in the national regulatory situation should be reported, including the possible impact on beacon population forecasts.